simonbuerger/blue-js/README.source.md

 - Pull the repo
 - run `npm install`
-- run `npm start` to run all unit tests, lint the codebase, and build the API docs
+- run `npm test` to run all unit tests
+- run `npm run build` to bundle the library with Rollup

 * * *